w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

  - the object property odrl:spatial has as domain odrl:Action and as range a class odrl:State

  **Solution TO PROBLEM 1 and 2**

-**Solution** (which is the most voted by the members of the sub-group)

-Use SHACL for describing the class of actions regulated by one rule.
+Use SHACL (Shapes Constraint Language) for describing the class of actions regulated by one rule.

 References for SHACL: https://www.w3.org/TR/shacl; https://www.w3.org/TR/shacl-af/#rules

 In ODRL the target property has as domain the odrl:Policy class or the odrl:Rule class.
 We need to consider it as a property of an action and change its domain to the odrl:Action class.

+We assume that the world state is formalized using an OWL Ontology done in this way:

 This is a SHACL shape that checks whether a focus node (in this case any instance of type odrl:Display) conforms to the state constraints (having as target "http://example.com/asset:9898.movie" and being performed in Germany):